sitisl/Mola_rakendus/README.md

 ## Introduction
 This is the repo of Group 15 from Software Project course at TalTech 2023.
 The goal of the project was to create a messaging app in C that has a GUI and support for profile pictures and sending text, pictures and emojis between multiple clients.
-This repo is only for more convenient code management and project is intended olny as a study project.
+This repo is only for more convenient code management and project is intended only as a study project.

 ## Installation
 To run the messaging applications all files from FormLogin have to be downloaded and executed as a unit.